pa-innovation/ha-doppler/README.md

 Entities
 Read/Write enties:
 -Turn the Doppler System alarm on and off

--Adjust colors of your Dopplers buttons and display in both day and night mode -Volume Level of your Doppler
+-Adjust colors of your Dopplers buttons and display in both day and night mode

+-Volume Level of your Doppler

 -Ascending alarms toggle on and off

--Alexa tap to talk tone toggle
+-Alexa tap to talk tone

 -Alexa wake word tone toggle

 -Colon blink toggle

 -Colon toggle

 -Day to night threshold

 -Night to day threshold

--Display seconds mode (show the current time down to the second on the mini display) -Fade time mode toggle (fade between each minute on the main display) -Sound presets
+-Display seconds mode (show the current time down to the second on the mini display)

+-Fade time mode toggle (fade between each minute on the main display)

+-Sound presets

 -Volume dependent EQ toggle

 -Three color and brightness syncs toggle

 -12/24 time mode toggle

 -Time offset

 -Timezone

 -Use leading zero in 24 hour mode

 -Weather settings (currently you can only add location via service or the app)

 Read only:
 -Day or night mode indicator

--Reading of the light sensor on top of the Doppler -Status of Alexa (logged in or not)
+-Reading of the light sensor on top of the Doppler

+-Status of Alexa (logged in or not)

--How long the Doppler has been connector to Wifi -Current Wifi SSD
+-How long the Doppler has been connector to Wifi

+-Current Wifi SSD

 -Current Wifi Signal strength

 ## Advanced services

-Home assistant supports the following services to use the advanced features of Doppler from either developer tools, or more importantly in automations:
+Home Assistant supports the following services to use the advanced features of Doppler from either developer tools, or more importantly in automations.
+To access these go to developer tool/services and then select the service you'd like to access.
+Or, go to Automations in Home Assistant and select the service you'd like to autoamte.

-Activate Lightbar Blink:
+**Activate Lightbar Blink**
 This service makes the lightbar blink in one or more colors.

 -Targets